-Flyover lets you get up close and personal with famous landmarks
+Get up close and personal with famous landmarks thanks to Flyover

-The Maps app that comes built-in to every iPhone and iPad can show incredibly detailed 3D maps that you can interact with through a feature called Flyover.
+Our favorite iPhones and iPads come with a built-in Maps app, allowing us to not only get turn-by-turn directions for points of interest (POIs), but check other things like reviews for local businesses, see what's around us in various tour guides, get transit directions, and so much more.
+But did you also know that it has a cool feature called Flyover, allowing you to get detailed 3D maps that you can even interact with?
+If you can't travel across the world, then Flyover is the next best thing.

-Apple Maps Flyover has been around since iOS 6 but has gotten way more detailed and has had many new locations and landmarks added between its launch and the release of iOS 15.
-If you're travel-curious, Flyover might just be the best iPhone feature for you as you plan out your next trip.
+Flyover isn't exactly a new feature — it's been around since iOS 6.
+But over the years, it has evolved to become much more detailed than ever before.
+Plus, Apple has added more locations and landmarks since its launch in iOS 15 and iPadOS 15.
+If you're ever curious about a potential destination spot for your next trip, Flyover can be the best iPhone feature to take advantage of.
 Here's how to use it.

 How to use Apple Maps Flyover on your iPhone or iPad in Maps